Updated: Feb 11

 Defeat was inevitable on what was to be known in Scotland as “Black Saturday.”
 Scott reports that ”the Scots attempted no further resistance, and the slaughter was very great, because the river Esk lay between the fugitives and any place of safety.
 Their loss was excessive.
 For more than five miles the fields were covered with the dead, and with the spears, shields, and swords which the flying soldiers had cast away, that they might run the faster.”

-As clan chief, John, 6th Lord Forbes, was instrumental in gathering troops to oppose the English invasion.
-Even though he was in his seventies, Lord Forbes accompanied his clansmen to the battle and died from his wounds.
+William, the Master of Forbes and later 7th Lord Forbes, was instrumental in gathering troops to oppose the English invasion.
 Among the dead were many Forbes clansmen, including:

-Arthur Forbes, second son of John Forbes, the 4th Lord Pitsligo, and husband of Marjory Forbes of Brux.
+Arthur Forbes, second son of John Forbes, the 4th laird of Pitsligo, and husband of Marjory Forbes of Brux.

-John Forbes of Boyndlie, Alexander, 5th Lord Pitsligo’s son
+John Forbes of Boyndlie, Alexander, 5th laird of Pitsligo’s son

-Alexander Forbes in Essie, grandson of David Forbes of Essie and second son of Sir John, 2nd Lord Tolquhon
+Alexander Forbes in Essie, grandson of David Forbes of Essie and second son of Sir John, 2nd laird of Tolquhon

-James Forbes, eldest son of John Forbes and grandson of William Forbes, 2nd Laird of Towie
+James Forbes, eldest son of Master John Forbes, 1st laird of Barnes, and grandson of William Forbes, 2nd laird of Towie

 William Forbes, son of John Forbes of Fowlis

-Even though the Scots lost the Battle of Pinkie Cleugh, it strengthened the “Auld Alliance” with France.
-In 1548, Queen Mary fled to France for safety and married the Dauphin, later King Francis II of France.
+The devastating loss of the Scots at the Battle of Pinkie Cleugh turned sentiment strongly against England and the Protestant Reform faction within Scotland.
+While the Regent, the Earl of Arran, previously attempted to accommodate the Protestants, he now aligned himself with the Catholics, who were supported by France.
+In 1548, Queen Mary was taken to France for safety and married the Dauphin, later King Francis II of France.
 In 1549, Scotland received more military and financial assistance from France to fend off the English.
 In 1550, France and England signed the Treaty of Boulogne, which effectively ended the hostilities between England and Scotland.